ezekielmogaka/Stock_status_monitoring_documentation/source/index.rst

 ..
-StockStatusMonitoring_Technical documentation master file, created by sphinx-quickstart on Tue Jul 21 14:15:55 2015.
+StockStatusMonitoring documentation master file, created by sphinx-quickstart on Tue Jul 21 14:15:55 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.